 "If your goals are not scaring you, set the bar higher."
+JD

-It does not matter if you are a lawyer, doctor, engineer, or young professional.
-Your knowledge may be useless if you do not follow these simple steps.
+It doesn't matter if you are a lawyer, doctor, engineer, or young professional.
+Your knowledge may be useless if you don't follow these simple steps.
 Imagine being in a state of mind where you cannot function or concentrate on your job.
-It will not matter if you know how to surgically remove half the brain of someone so they can survive.
-It does not matter if you are a highly-paid professional with years of education and experience.
+It won't matter if you know how to surgically remove half the brain of someone so they can survive.
+It doesn't matter if you are a highly paid professional with years of education and experience.
 Depression and brain fog can still come for you.
 What will you do then?

 We have all been in a situation where we cannot think straight and need help and guidance to climb out of this seemingly infinite pit.
-It takes months and years to get out of crippling depression and brain fog so thick that you cannot even think right.
-At this point, our years of education, material wealth, family, or life have no meaning.
+It takes months and years to get out of crippling depression and brain fog so thick that you can't even think right.
+At this point, our years of education, material wealth, family or personal life have no meaning.
 What good is it anyway, when you are burnt out beyond capacity, and the only aspect of life that keeps you going is the paycheck at the end of the long and hard month?
 Where will you find the energy to spend that money and enjoy it?

-We know what depression is like, but many do not realize that brain fog is also a symptom of depression or severe chronic fatigue.
+We know what depression is like, but many don't realize that brain fog is also a symptom of depression or severe chronic fatigue.
 However, brain fog manages to make our lives just as difficult.
-Brain fog is a condition characterized by forgetfulness, confusion, and a lack of focus or mental clarity.
-We experience this for many reasons, such as overworking, lack of sleep, stress, and even spending too much time on the computer.
+Brain fog is a very real condition characterized by forgetfulness, confusion, and a lack of focus or mental clarity.
+There are many reasons we experience this, such as overworking, lack of sleep, stress, and even spending too much time on the computer.

 I know this because I have experienced going through all these symptoms of brain fog, which also hinted at the severe depression I had.
-The medical community generally believes that this condition is caused by high inflammation levels and hormonal changes, which determine our mood, energy, and focus.
+It is generally believed by the medical community that this condition is caused by high inflammation levels and hormonal changes, which determine our mood, energy, and focus.
 These severely and sometimes chronically imbalanced hormone levels wreak havoc and chaos in our system, bringing both mental and physical health down.

 If left untreated for a long time, brain fog syndrome paves the way for other conditions such as obesity, abnormal menses, and diabetes.
 For any treatment to work, first, we need to uproot and remove the underlying causes of the issue.
-Brain fog is typically a direct cause of a lifestyle that does not promote hormonal balance and harmony.
+Brain fog is typically a direct cause of a lifestyle that doesn't promote hormonal balance and harmony.
 A lifestyle deeply entrenched in stress and worry.

 In this book, I will share some of the behaviors I have adopted to pull out of this condition.
-For instance, we sit in front of our computers all day and use mobile phones and tablet devices obsessively, which can cause unhealthy doses of electromagnetic radiation.
+For instance, we sit in front of our computers all day and use mobile phones and tablet devices obsessively, which can cause electromagnetic radiation.
 We take in a lot of unnecessary stress that we may not even be aware of.
 Did you know any type or level of stress reduces blood flow to the brain, which is why people with chronic stress also often have poor memory?
 Bad quality of sleep is another reason.
 To function well, we need a good night's sleep, but people suffering from brain fog often complain of having little to no sleep.
-Lack of physical activity or exercise may also be a contributing factor.
+Lack of physical activity or exercise is also a contributing factor.